-Rutger Hauser is Lisa Busby, Jamie Coe, Rose Dagul, John Harries, Ian Stonehouse and Jon Klaemint Hofgaard.
+Rutger Hauser is Lisa Busby, Jamie Coe, Rose Dagul, John Harries, Ian Stonehouse and Klaemint Hofgaard.

-During the summer of 2018, they - we - travelled to the Faroe Islands to record a second album, which became The Swim sometime later.
+During the summer of 2018 we travelled to the Faroe Islands to record a second album, which became The Swim sometime later.
 We lived and worked for a week in a community hall called Sólarmagn, on the coast at Velbastaður looking out towards Hestur and Koltur, the horse and colt, and the Atlantic beyond.
-That and more (amps, cello and drum kit, studio gear, pillows and bedding) was made possible by the generosity of various individuals and organisations on the islands, and by the dedicated organisational work of Klaemint, the band’s one Faroese member.
+That and more (amps, cello and drum kit, studio gear, pillows and bedding) was made possible by the generosity of various individuals and organisations on the islands and by the dedicated organizational work of Klaemint, the band’s Faroese guitarist.

-Sean Woodlock recorded the sessions, helped us to make sense of the music before and after, and though he will deny it, became one of us.
+Sean Woodlock recorded the sessions, helped us to make sense of the music before and after.
 Back at home, the recordings were mixed in a second week by John Harries, and some overdubs added by Ian Stonehouse.
 Otherwise, they sound now not much different to how they sounded in the room at Sólarmagn.
 The vinyl cut was by Noel Summerville, and art and design by John Harries.
 The album is co-released by Adaadat (UK) and Tutl